GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 alt: A view through a rain-covered foggy window.
 description: |
   CSS backdrop-filter was made famous by Apple's design team.
-It brings the ability for a background to apply a filter to the contents beneath, and creates a nice layering effect that keeps beneath elements in context.
+It brings a background to act as a filter for the contents beneath and creates a nice layering effect that keeps beneath elements in context.
 tags:
   - post